 Price | $ |

-When it comes to drill bits, Irwin holds a special place because they patented the world’s first auger drill bit (1).
+Irwin holds a special place in the world of drills as the company patented the first auger drill bit (1).
 This is a 29-piece set, so you will be spoilt for choice.
-The cobalt element makes up 8 percent of the alloy but adds so much more to the bit’s ability to handle friction and heat.
+Cobalt constitutes 8% of the alloy and greatly enhances the bit’s resistance to friction and heat.

 The sizes range from 0.016 inches up to 0.50 inches.
-The tips are split-point, 135-degree varieties, making them the perfect drill bits to bite into hard metal surfaces.
+The tips are split-point, 135-degree models, which makes them ideal for biting into hard metal surfaces.

 Set size | 29-pieces |